mintforpeople/robobo-speech-ios/README.md

 [![Platform](https://img.shields.io/cocoapods/p/robobo-speech-ios.svg?style=flat)](https://cocoapods.org/pods/robobo-speech-ios)
 -->

+The speech library provides an easy interface for accessing the speech capabilities of the smartphone.
+This library contains the Speech production module that gives to the robot the capacity to talk.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.